fmolnar-notredame/csb_powergrid/fig_4gen_syst/README.md

-# Code to reproduce Fig. 5
+# Matlab code for reproducing Fig. 5 (CSB in 4-generator example system)

 Prerequisites
 - able to run Matlab scripts from a given folder